daar/opsim-website/pages/01.home/05._use-cases2/lightslider.md

 ## Simulation of equipment performance
 ___
 # Scriptable
-## Simulation of reactions
+## Script and adjust every aspect of OpSim
 ___
 # Mass and energy balances
 ## A great way to make closed energy and mass balances
 ___
 # Process and report data
-## Export to spreadsheet applications like Open Office and MS Excel
+## Export to applications like Open Office and MS Excel